dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 Each Action is executed in response to a property changing on the cross-platform control, and is a `static` method that requires the handler interface and cross-platform control interface as arguments.
-In each case, each Action calls a method defined in the `MauiVideoPlayer` type.
+In each case, the Action calls a method defined in the `MauiVideoPlayer` type.

 The platform handler also has to implement the Actions defined in the command mapper dictionary: